Ruling out light axions: the writing is on the wall: Domain Wall Decay

 Assuming instantaneous decay of the domain walls, the peak frequency of gravitational waves can be estimated from the Hubble scale at the decay epoch \cite{Saikawa:2017hiv}

 while the amplitude is from eq.\eqref{Eq:OmegaGW},

-A stronger bound comes however from the radiated axions which contribute to the dark matter abundance today.
-Requiring that the axion abundance not exceed the latter, we obtain the severe constraint:
+A far more substantial contribution is made however by the radiated axions which contribute to the dark matter abundance today.
+Requiring that the total axion abundance not exceed the latter, we obtain the severe constraint:

-This rules out the QCD axion with mass less than 60~meV when $\NDW>1$ and the PQ symmetry breaks after inflation.
-Fig. \ref{fig:NumConstr} shows how this constraint scales with the \emph{tilt} $\mu$.
-As the experimental limit on the neutron EDM improves, the smaller the tilt allowed, so this constraint on the DFSZ axion will tighten even further with forthcoming measurements.
+Our bound is consistent with previous numerical work \cite{Ringwald:2015dsf,Kawasaki:2014sqa}.
+Figure~\ref{fig:NumConstr} shows how this constraint scales with the tilt parameter $\mu \approx \langle\theta\rangle$ (see eq.\ref{eq:mu}).
+As the experimental limit on the neutron EDM improves, the smaller the tilt allowed, so the above constraint on the QCD axion will tighten even further with forthcoming measurements.
+We also show the scaling of the bound with $\NDW$ in Figure~\ref{fig:DwBoundNScaling}.
+For the DFSZ model in particular $\NDW=6$ so the bound is $m_a \gtrsim 11\,x_a^{-6/7}$~meV i.e. $\fpq \lesssim 5.4\times10^8x_a^{6/7}$~GeV.

-The above constraint used the conservative value $x_{a}=0.5$, i.e. half of the DM energy density is in a population of non-relativistic axions which were born relativistic but were never in thermal equilibrium.
-Considerations of structure formation place tight constraints on axion `hot dark matter' \cite{Caloni:2022uya,DEramo:2022nvb} although this has been quantified only for the case when the axions are initially a thermalised population.
-If detailed studies were to constrain the fraction of domain wall radiated axions to say $x_a=0.1$ and $x_a=0.01$, this will push up the corresponding lower limit on the axion mass to 240~meV and 1.7~eV respectively.
+The above constraint used the conservative value $x_{a}=1$, i.e. the dark matter is taken to be entirely constituted of non-relativistic axions which were born relativistic but out of thermal equilibrium.
+Considerations of structure formation place constraints on axion `hot dark matter' assuming the axions initially have a Bose-Einstein distribution \cite{Caloni:2022uya,DEramo:2022nvb}.
+Solution of the relevant Boltzmann equations governing decoupling yields the actual distribution; this imposes a restrictive upper bound $m_a < 0.24$~eV \cite{Notari:2022zxo}.
+The relevant QCD (DFSZ) axion window is then $\sim 11-240$~meV although this will narrow further if $x_a$ can be constrained to be below unity from considerations of structure formation.
+Whereas axions of such mass are subject to constraints on stellar energy loss \cite{Raffelt:2006cw}, the most stringent such bound from SN~1987a is significantly weakened taking astrophysical uncertainties into account \cite{Chang:2018rso}.
+In fact there are indications of anomalous stellar cooling which would indicate a mass of ${\cal O}(10)$~meV for the QCD axion \cite{Giannotti:2017hny}.